mingxuan-he/mingxuan-he/README.md

 <h1 align="center">Hi 👋, I'm Ming</h1>

-<h3 align="center">Master's student in computational economics at UChicago</h3>
+- I'm an MA student studying computational economics at UChicago.
+I'm interested in quantitative research and data science in the Web3 space.

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/mingxuanhe/projects](https://sites.google.com/view/mingxuanhe/projects)
+- All of my research and projects are available at [mingxuanhe.xyz/projects](https://www.mingxuanhe.xyz/projects)

-- 📫 You can reach me at **mingxuanh@uchicago.edu**
+- You can reach me at **mingxuanh@uchicago.edu**

 <h3 align="left">Connect with me:</h3>
 <p align="left">